 Connecting Kids to Coverage (CKC) outreach and enrollment grants support activities aimed at identifying and enrolling children who are eligible for Medicaid and the Children's Health Insurance Program (CHIP).
-Since grant funding initiatives began in 2009, more than 330 awards to eligible entities have been issued for approximately $265 million in total grant funding to community-based organizations, states, and local governments.
-Along with the Connecting Kids to Coverage National Campaign, these activities fund outreach and enrollment strategies aimed at educating families about the availability of Medicaid and Children’s Health Insurance Program (CHIP) and directly assisting families with the application and renewal process.
+Since grant funding initiatives began in 2009, more than 336 awards to eligible entities have been issued for approximately $270.9 million in total grant funding to community-based organizations, states, and local governments.
+Along with the Connecting Kids to Coverage National Campaign, these activities fund outreach and enrollment strategies aimed at educating families about the availability of Medicaid and CHIP and directly assisting families with the application and renewal process.
 The grants share the common goal to help reduce the number of children who are eligible for Medicaid and CHIP but are not enrolled.

 2023 HEALTHY KIDS American Indian and Alaska Native Outreach and Enrollment Cooperative Agreements

 CMS Awards Over $5.9 Million in Funding for 7 Connecting Kids to Coverage HEALTHY KIDS American Indian and Alaska Native (AI/AN) 2023 Outreach and Enrollment Cooperative Agreements